-In an ideal world, uncertainties are reduced quickly and efficiently with research, monitoring, or modeling, and information is provided in time to aid decision making.
-However, it is not always possible to conduct new research to address key uncertainties, and it is seldom possible to eliminate them even with new research.
-In such cases, decision analysis suggests the elicitation of subjective technical judgments.
-There is well-established literature on the methods that are required for eliciting defensible and transparent judgments in the face of significant uncertainty and on the opportunities and limitations for using such judgments as aids to improved management (Morgan and Henrion, 1990; Keeney and von Winterfeldt, 1991).
+In an ideal world, uncertainties are reduced quickly and efficiently with research, monitoring, modeling or other analysis, and information is provided in time to aid decision making.
+However, it is not always possible to conduct new research, and even when it is, such research typically reduces but rarely eliminates uncertainty.
+In these kinds of cases, the best way forward might be to use structured expert judgments.
+There is well-established literature on the methods that are required for eliciting defensible and transparent judgments in the face of significant uncertainty and on the opportunities and limitations for using such judgments as aids to improved management.

-- Identify multiple experts based on an explicit selection process and criteria, and include experts from different domains and disciplines of knowledge (e.g., science versus local knowledge).
+- Identify multiple experts based on an explicit selection process and criteria, and include experts from different domains and disciplines of knowledge (e.g., scientific, Indigenous and local knowledge).

 - Decompose complex judgments into simpler ones.
 This will improve both the quality of the judgment and, to the extent it helps to separate a specific technical judgment from the management outcomes of that judgment, its objectivity.